Monitor System Logs with Logwatch on Debian 5 (Lenny)

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 This guide has been deprecated and is no longer being maintained.

 Logwatch is a utility used to monitor system logs and create reports.
 These reports include failed login attempts, successful login attempts, and storage space used/available.

-Before installing Logwatch, it is assumed that you have followed our getting started guide.
+Before installing Logwatch, it is assumed that you have followed our Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.